tomasc/xmpp-svelte/README.md

 ## Sharing the chat with someone else

 1. Run `yarn build` to compile your code to `package` folder
-2. You will only need the `package` and `public` folders to share them with someone else.
-They can then open the `public/index.html` folder and get going with your chat.
+2. You will only need the `package` folder to share your chat with someone else.
+They can then open the `package/index.html` file in their browser and get going with your chat.